A7med7c/A7med7c/README.md

 - Exploring advanced C# concepts to optimize backend systems.

 ## 🎓 Education & Achievements
+- Student at **Faculty of Engineering, Computer and Communication** Mansoura University
 - Graduated from the **Digital Egypt Pioneers Initiative (DEPI)**, specializing in Software Development - .NET Web Developer track.
 - Summer training at ITI in the **.NET track**.
 - Leadership training with Aspire Training Solutions in collaboration with the American University in Cairo.